-Figure 7-16 presents the total capacity portfolios in 2038 for Strategy C. The hydro portfolio is the same as in Strategy A. Nuclear capacity is the same as in Strategy A, with the exception of Scenario 6 where 1,200 MW of SMRs are added to replace one Browns Ferry nuclear unit.
-Coal capacity is the same across all scenarios, except for Scenario 4 in which carbon regulation leads to additional coal retirements.
-When more coal is retired, solar capacity increases at both utility and distributed scales.
+Figure 7-16 presents the total capacity portfolios in 2038 for Strategy C. The nuclear and hydro portfolios are the same as in Strategy A. Additional coal is retired in this strategy with the promotion of more flexible or locally resilient resources.
+In cases where more coal is retired, solar capacity increases at both utility and distributed scales.
 Storage additions are promoted, resulting in somewhat lower gas capacity additions on average.
 EEDR volumes remain similar across the scenarios in this strategy.
 Figure 7-17 shows the resulting energy portfolios for Strategy C driven by the capacity changes and other factors in the scenarios.
 Including hydro, renewables account for 22 percent of total generation on average.
 Strategy C results in 63 percent carbon-free generation in 2038 on average, compared to 61 percent in Strategy A.

-Figure 7-16: Capacity (Summer Net Dependable Megawatts) in 2038 for Strategy C by Scenario
+Figure 7-16: Capacity (Summer Net Dependable Megawatts) for Strategy C by Scenario

-Figure 7-17: Energy (Terawatt Hours) in 2038 for Strategy C by Scenario
+Figure 7-17: Energy (Terawatt Hours) for Strategy C by Scenario